Pakistan cricket spot-fixing scandal: Criminal investigation

-As a result of the newspaper report, Scotland Yard announced the same day that they had arrested Majeed on suspicion of conspiracy to defraud bookmakers.
+As a result of the newspaper report, Scotland Yard announced the same day that they had arrested the bookmaker on suspicion of conspiracy to defraud bookmakers.
 Two days later, after the Test match had been completed, three more arrests were made (two unidentified men and an unidentified woman) on suspicion of money laundering in connection with the allegations.
 Police also seized the cell phones of Asif, Amir, and Salman Butt as part of their investigations.
 Scotland Yard announced on 17 September 2010 that the initial file of the investigation had been passed on to the Crown Prosecution Service for them to decide whether to charge the players or not.
 On 5 November 2010 Scotland Yard announced that they had passed on the second file of fixing evidence to the Crown Prosecution Service.
 This moved the case one step closer to the courts.

-On 1 November 2011, at Southwark Crown Court, Majeed, Asif, Amir and Butt were found guilty of conspiracy to cheat at gambling and conspiracy to accept corrupt payments.
-Majeed and Amir were convicted following guilty pleas.
-The judge, Jeremy Cooke, rejected a plea in mitigation from Amir that he had been involved in spot-fixing on only one occasion, on the grounds that the contents of text messages submitted as evidence suggested otherwise.
+On 1 November 2011, at Southwark Crown Court, Asif, Amir and Butt were found guilty of conspiracy to cheat at gambling and conspiracy to accept corrupt payments.
+Majeed and Amir were convicted following guilty pleas.The judge, Jeremy Cooke, rejected a plea in mitigation from Amir that he had been involved in spot-fixing on only one occasion, on the grounds that the contents of text messages submitted as evidence suggested otherwise.

 The convictions were broadly accepted and welcomed within the world of cricket.
 Former Pakistan captain Aamer Sohail spoke of a "shameful" day for Pakistani cricket, adding "this is what happens when you don't react quickly enough to fight corruption".
 Former Pakistan Cricket Board chair Khalid Mehmood described the case as "an example for cricket in the future".

 On 3 November 2011, jail terms were handed down of 2 years 6 months for Butt, 1 year for Asif, 6 months for Amir and 2 years 8 months for Majeed.